vinayganesh/BandsInTownUWP/README.md

 ##### Creating Services
 1. Create two folders under ```BandsInTownUWPUI``` project and call them ```IServices``` and ```Services```
+2. You need to know what the server response is to deserialize the data.
+I use an online tool called [JsontoC#](http://json2csharp.com/) to convert the json information into a C# class that can be used as a contract.
+Take a look at the ```ArtistContract``` [here](https://github.com/vinayganesh/BandsInTownUWP/blob/master/HttpClient/DataContract/ArtistContract.cs)
 2. Create a new interface called IArtistInformationService under IServices folder and declare a function as shown below, ```Task<ArtistContract> GetArtistInfo(string artistName);``` This function should retrieve the list of artist properties for a given artist.
 3. Create a new class called ```ArtistInformationService.cs``` under ```Services``` folder and implement the ```IArtistInformationService.cs``` The implementation should look like this,